WU-RDS/MA2023/_book/index.md

 ### Discussion forum {-}

 **We strongly encourage you to ask your questions via the online forum** on the course page on the WU learning platform.
 The purpose of the forum is to allow you to discuss questions related to the contents with your class mates and us.
 Please make use of this forum as much as possible and ask questions if something remained unclear.
 Remember that there are no stupid questions!
-And if you know the answer to a question that is asked in the forum, it is also a good exercise to explain the concepts to your class mates.
+And if you know the answer to a question that is asked in the forum, it is also a good exercise to explain the concepts to your classmates.

 ### DataCamp {-}